Functions of an Explanatory Essay

 5. Describe the effects of the American Civil War.

 When writing an explanatory essay, you should not try to persuade the readers to change their opinion about something.
-You shouldn't submit an exhaustive analysis or criticism; in fact, it is not necessary to agree with the perspective of the writers you are basing your paper on.
+You shouldn't submit an exhaustive analysis or criticism.
+It is not necessary to agree with the perspective of the writers you are basing your paper on.
 You are merely to lay out the facts and details.
+An explanatory article example might focus on the benefits of technology in education, using evidence from research studies to describe how digital tools enhance learning experiences.
 For this reason, it is of vital importance that the information that you present comes from reputable sources.

 You can gather information from academic databases, Google Scholar, accredited News sources, and governmental institutions.